SaaStacked/saastack/README.md

 <a href="https://www.saastacked.com"><img alt="SaaStack Licenses" src="docs/images/Skus.png" width="850" /></a>

-Upgrade, for a one time fee, and get access to everything to launch your new product in the cloud!
+[Upgrade, for a one-time fee](https://www.saastacked.com/plans), and get access to everything you need to launch your new product in the cloud!

-Then get access to community of other SaaS builders who are extending the core architecture for more mature SaaS products and services.
+Get access to community of other SaaS builders who are extending the core architecture for more mature SaaS products and services.

+## Support and Upgrades

+This repository is free to clone and own, and get started with immediately - you don't need anything else to do that.
+We will monitor discussions and issues and PR's, as we can.

+We are constantly updating this codebase, improving it, and fixing issues as they are reported.
+We recommend you stay updated with these changes, and use git patching (instead of forking the repository) so you don't miss anything important.

+> Forking this codebase is not recommended because it is expected that within a few months, at least, your codebase may have diverged significantly, from this one, which will have also changed, and managing the 3-way differences is expected to get out of hand pretty quickly - at least that has been past experience for those that have adopted it.

+However, for the Basic/Free version we are not publishing release notes nor publishing breaking changes nor migration notes.
+All you will see are changes in the commit history.

+> We highly recommend that you copy the commit revision number of the Basic/Free version (that you are up to date with) in your own repo, to track changes as they happen over time in this repo.

+Release notes, breaking changes and migration notes, are all captured and available to Standard or Premium customers, where we will also actively support customers needs more frequently.
+If support is important to you, we recommend that you upgrade to get all the assets and benefits.